jlabounty/wavedaq_sw/doc/SERDES_Test_Setup.md

       - the proper daq mode (single, normal, auto) in register __CTRL__ (0x1004)
       - the proper trigger configuration in register __TRG_CFG__ (0x1124) ff
    5. `regstore` to save the settings for subsequent boots/resets
-   6. If necessary, turn off DHCP
+   6. If necessary, use
-      `setenv ethdhcp 0`
+      - `setenv ethdhcp 0` to turn off DHCP
-      `saveenv` to store the setting
+      - `saveenv` to store the setting
    7. The WDB LED should be blue
 2. Configure the destination for the UDP packets.
    This can be done in two ways:
-   1. Using the cfgdst command on the data receiver specifying just the port (also done by WDS) E.g. `cfgdst 5232` if done on the data receiver E.g. `cfgdst 5232 129.129.188.245` if done on on any machine on dcbs
+   1. Using the cfgdst command on the data receiver specifying just the port (also done by WDS)
+      - E.g. `cfgdst 5232` if done on the data receiver
+      - E.g. `cfgdst 5232 129.129.188.245` if done on on any machine on dcbs
    2. Using the Linux shell (as root)
       E.g. `echo 127.0.0.1 > /sys/devices/soc0/amba_pl/43c10000.dma_pkt_sched_axi/dps_ctrl/udp_dst_ip_addr`
       E.g. `echo 5232 >/sys/devices/soc0/amba_pl/43c10000.dma_pkt_sched_axi/dps_ctrl/udp_dst_port`